Christmas at the Omni Grove Park Inn in Asheville

 Winter at the Omni

 Come December, holiday decor decks the entire resort, both inside and outside.
-Multiple Christmas trees, a beautifully decorated lobby, a world-class gingerbread display, and festive hot cocoa drinks make the Omni a favorite holiday destination of locals and returning tourists.
+Multiple Christmas trees, a beautifully decorated lobby, a world-class gingerbread display, and festive hot cocoa drinks make the Omni a favorite holiday destination of both locals and returning tourists.
 Below is a tour of the gorgeous Christmas decorations throughout the property.

 During your visit, be sure to take some time to relax by the grand fireplace in the lobby.
 There are 2 huge stone fireplaces with cozy rocking chairs.
 Keep in mind that the seats will likely be filled by mid-morning.
 Grab a coffee at The Marketplace, treat yourself to a homemade salted caramel hot cocoa via the gingerbread stand, catch up on some reading, or simply relax and take in the beauty all around you.